otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 the Responder requests the Initiator's prekey from an untrusted server.
 The Initiator's long-term public key should be verified by the Responder.
 The Responder then generates their ephemeral keys and derives a shared secret.
-These are used to start the double ratchet and send an encrypted data message with the final message of the non-interactive DAKE, called the non-interactive auth message.
+These are used to start the double ratchet algorithm and send an encrypted data message with the final message of the non-interactive DAKE, called the Non-Interactive Auth message.
+Subsequent encrypted messages can be sent after this.

 #### Long-lived secret ephemeral key material